n-tropy247/stdlinux_config/README.md

-# stdlinux configuration
-~~## IMPORTANT!!: Recently, stdlinux no longer has zsh available as an alternative shell.
-I've put in a ticket to remedy this, but as a result this config is currently broken.
-See the zsh install instructions below for a workaround.
-In the event that PuTTY is broken because of this issue, a Mate session via FastX2 will work to make the necessary changes.~~
-### zsh has been reinstalled by the Linux admins.
 ### Note: A fair amount of this repo is intended to provide customization options to make it easier and nicer to code on stdlinux from a command-line.
 It is not necessary to use PuTTY if you follow this guide, but I have personally found it to be more stable than FastX.
 Please feel free to cherry-pick what you actually want from this repo.
 Feel free also to modify and re-upload to your own repo.
 Everything here is free to use.
 ### Complete filepaths are included in the repo because it is intended for everything to be copied to your home directory on stdlinux as is (excluding putty_config.reg), then follow the steps detailed here.